Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: New method of calculating nuclear matrix elements and results

 and the relationship of the ANC ($C_l$), defined by Eq. (\ref{ANC_p}) [Eq. (\ref{ANC_n})] with the single-particle ANC ($b_l$), is expressed by the relation:

 Since ANC is an unambiguous value extracted from experiments, akin to the energy level and spin of nucleus, it is a model-independent quantity (in contrast to the spectroscopic factor).
-The value of the extracted spectroscopic factor strongly depends on the model used, the type of reaction and the collision energy interval.
+The value of the extracted spectroscopic factor strongly depends on the model used, the type of reaction and the collision energy.
 For this reason it has a very large range of values (see Refs. \cite{li-2009,liu-2004,tsang-2005} and references therein).
 The reader may see the spectroscopic factors extracted by different experiments and theoretical calculations listed in Table 2 of Ref. \cite{li-2009}.
 These values lie in a wide range (from a value of 0.25 to 1.48).
+We further note the comments from the authors of Ref. \cite{mukham2010} that in some cases the exact reaction amplitudes could not be parametrized in terms of the spectroscopic factors.
 We note that the ANC value for $^{13}{\rm{N}}\rightarrow {^{12}}{\rm{C}}+p$ extracted from different experimental results lies in the interval 1.44-1.82 fm$^{-1/2}$ (see Refs. \cite{li-2009, tashkent2006, nunes2000}).
-In Ref. \cite{nunes2000} the extracted squared ANC was $3.31 \pm 0.45$ fm, which is close to the value of the single-particle ANC.
+In Ref. \cite{nunes2000} the extracted squared ANC was $3.31\pm 0.45$ fm$^{-1}$, which is close to the value of the single-particle ANC.
+We also note the article \cite{huang2010} using the experimental ANC value of 2.05 fm$^{-1/2}$ when studying the radiative capture $^{12}{\rm{C}}(p,\gamma)^{13}\rm{N}$.

 The results from the $^{13}\rm{C}\rightarrow {^{12}}\rm{C}+n$ extracted ANC are presented in Refs. \cite{Goncharov, Belyaeva, li-2001}, The minimum value of the neutron ANC is 1.493 fm$^{-1/2}$ (Ref. \cite{Belyaeva}), while its maximum value is 1.93 fm$^{-1/2}$ (Ref. \cite{li-2001}).
-Note that in order to obtain the listed results of both proton and neutron ANKs, different values of the spectroscopic factor were used.
+Note that in order to obtain the listed results of both proton and neutron ANCs, different values of the spectroscopic factor were used.

 Finally, we write the equations for log\textit{ft} and half-life $T_{1/2}$: